rehierl/html-outliner-spec/issue-associations-notes.md

 - `Section Section.parentSection`
 - `Section[] Section.subSections`
-- `(section == section.subSections[anyIndex].parentSection`
+- `(section.subSections[anyIndex].parentSection == section)`

-The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline The only exception to that statement is when the inner sections of an outline are added to the outline of an ancestor sectioning element in step 4.5.4.
+The `parentSection` property will remain initialized to a `null` reference for section objects that are added as inner sections of an outline.
+The only exception to that statement is when the inner sections of an outline are added to the outline of an ancestor sectioning element in step 4.5.4.